Myanmar covers an area around two and a half times the size of the UK and has a population of around 54 million people.

 Partnering with faith communities

-In a country where the national health and social care infrastructure is very limited outside the major cities, the church has an important part to play.
-Some churches are running Disability Resource Centres.
+In a country where the national health and social care infrastructure was very limited outside the major cities and is now virtually non-existent, the church has an important part to play.
+Fifteen churches have started running Disability Resource Centres.
+These provide physical rehabilitation through physiotherapy to overcome disabilities, ulcer care and special education as well as counselling and emotional support to people affected by leprosy as well as those with disabilities from other causes.

 In the remote and conflict-affected north-east of the country, we’re working with a church-run partner to find new cases of leprosy and raise awareness of the disease, improve safe water supplies and sanitation, provide hydropower to light up villages and set up local schools.